 Granulated, Brown, or Powdered Sugar?

 If your recipe simply calls for sugar, use white granulated sugar.
-Powdered sugar, or confectioner's sugar, refers to granulated sugar that has been pulverized; cornstarch is often added to powdered sugar to prevent clumping.
+Powdered sugar, also called confectioners' sugar, refers to granulated sugar that has been pulverized; cornstarch is often added to powdered sugar to prevent clumping.
 If your recipe requires brown sugar, it will be noted as such.
 Brown sugar is a mix of granulated sugar and molasses; the amount of molasses determines whether the sugar is classified as light or dark.

-Boxed or bagged sugar needs to be transfered to a sealed plastic bag or airtight container to avoid hardening.
-When sugars are stored in a cool, dry place, they will keep indefinitely.
+Boxed or bagged sugar needs to be transferred to a sealed plastic bag or airtight container to avoid hardening.
+When sugars are stored in a cool, dry place in proper food storage containers, they will keep indefinitely.

 How to Measure Powdered Sugar and Granulated Sugar

 Powdered sugar and granulated sugar are measured the same way.
 Granulated and powdered sugar should be spooned into a dry measuring cup and leveled off with a straight edge.

 Brown sugar is measured a little differently.
 Brown sugar should be pressed firmly into a dry measure until it is level with the rim of the measuring cup.
 Brown sugar should hold the shape of the measuring cup when it is turned out.